ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

 On the other host, we will install an SSH server with a weak password.

-The installation scripts are available in *Annex B*.
+The installation scripts are available on [GitHub](https://raw.githubusercontent.com/ozeliurs/SDN-Security/main/papers/.project-files/ddos-attack/lab-setup.py).

 ## Monitoring Tools